da-crab/Bingus-Modpack/README.md

 2. Download .mrpack file from [latest release](https://github.com/da-crab/Bingus-Modpack/releases)

 3. Open .mrpack file and accept prompt to open with Modrinth App.
+> There might be a prompt to "Update All" mods, don't do it, it might break the game and make you unable to join the server.
+Also, if you'd like to request any additional mods, let me know.

 ## Setup
 > A lot of the following options will be based on your device specifications.